julianbrowne/apache-anywhere/README.md

 	serve -d document_root -p port

-	document_root: must be a directory containing your html files
+**document_root**: must be a directory containing your html files
-	port: port to access apache from
+**port**: port to access apache from, ideally above 8000 unless you have permissions

 -   Make sure the serve script is on the PATH and run the serve command as needed